ETS-PoliTO/esp32-sniffer/README.md

 This project is using [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) (ESP-IDF) and has been tested on ESP-WROOM-32 module.

 This firmware is written with the purpose to sniff probe request packets sent by smartphones that are looking for Wi-Fi connection.
+When the Wi-Fi connection is active on the smartphone, it will send in broadcast (in all channels) a probe request messagge asking if there is some free Wi-Fi or some known one (i.e. the smartphone knows the password for that Wi-Fi).
+The ESP will sniff it and extract different types of informations.

-From each sniffed packet the following informations will be extracted:
+From each sniffed packet the following informations is taken:

 - MAC of the smartphone that has sent the request
 - SSID of the wifi to which the request is sent